reyesoft/dev-docs-base/README.md

 - tip_image
 - styleguide_img_url

+You can add an image with the name `bg.jpg` in the `img` folder to be used as header background.

 ## Documented resources structure

 Documented resources must define the following fields in the YAML Front Matter: